Installation View at Amant, 2024. Photos by New Document.

 42 minutes

 La Ruta, the three-channel video installation by Natalia Lassalle-Morillo follows the Panoramic Route, a now weakened infrastructure that meanders through natural landscapes and off-road destinations on the island of Puerto Rico.
 The Panoramic Route was designed for residents and tourists to connect with the traditional center of the island, as part of a political agenda to modernize the country through infrastructure and social programs.
 Today, the highway is notorious for dismal road conditions, resulting in isolation between more densely populated metropolitan.
 This historical context inspired Lassalle-Morillo to conduct research and ride the Panoramic Route with artists Christopher Gregory and Erika P. Rodriguez.
 The film looks at how residents of towns near the Route define progress and the spaces that conform to it.
-Based on interviews conducted along the way, La Ruta questions the colony’s romantic vision of progress and comments on the island’s historical and cultural memory
+Based on interviews conducted along the way, La Ruta questions the colony’s romantic vision of progress and comments on the island’s historical and cultural memory.

 The three video channels are projected into curtains crafted out of abaca (banana) & piña fiber, alluding to the use of earth and plant fibers in traditional artisanal (craft) practices from the island and the Caribbean.
 The video, projected unto these curtains, traverses through the fabric, creating a phantasmagoric effect; these landscapes become intangible.